beeware/briefcase/docs/en/reference/configuration.md

 #### `env_manager`

 **EXPERIMENTAL** This is an experimental feature.
-It may not be available or implemented on all platforms.
+It is currently only used by developer mode.

-The environment manager to use when creating isolated Python environments and installing requirements.
+The environment manager to use when creating isolated Python environments and installing requirements; one of:

 * `venv` - The `venv` package provided by the Python standard library
 * `uv` - The [uv](https://docs.astral.sh/uv/) environment manager
 * `conda` - The [Conda](https://docs.conda.io/) environment manager
 * `pixi` - The [Pixi](https://pixi.prefix.dev/) environment manager

+Defaults to `venv`.

 #### `license_files`